 Found in our product: Back to Greens

-Organic Chlorella is a genus of single-celled green algae belonging to the division Chlorophyta.
+A genus of single-celled green algae belonging to the division Chlorophyta.
 It contains the green photosynthetic pigments chlorophyll-a and -b in its chloroplast.
 Through photosynthesis, it multiplies rapidly, requiring only carbon dioxide, water, sunlight, and a small amount of minerals to reproduce.

 Chlorella can serve as a potential source of food and energy because its photosynthetic efficiency can in theory, reach 8%.